 Moving and correcting the alignment of the teeth follows the same process no matter

 what the age.
-However, an adult mouth must overcome already positioned facial bones
+But an adult mouth must overcome already positioned facial bones and

 of orthodontic treatment for adults.
 In most cases, the ideal age for braces and other

-orthodontic treatments is between 10 and 14 years of age, although people of any age
+orthodontic treatments is between 10 and 14 years of age.
+But people of any age can

 What are the different types of braces available?

-Braces, also called fixed orthodontic appliances, generally come in three types:
+Braces, also called fixed orthodontic appliances, generally come in 3 types:

 Brackets, metal or plastic, clear or tooth-colored, that are bonded to teeth